 Efficacy was evaluated by examining response to CHF5633 in terms of changes in SpO2, FiO2, mean airway pressure (MAP), peak inspiratory pressure (PIP) if ventilated and positive end-expiratory pressure (PEEP) at specified time-points.
-Duration of mechanical ventilation was defined as time until first extubation 24 hours.
-Durations of CPAP and supplemental oxygen delivery were recorded.
+Duration of mechanical ventilation was defined as time until first extubation lasting more than 24 hours.
+Durations of CPAP and supplemental oxygen were recorded.
 Bronchopulmonary dysplasia (BPD) was defined as need for supplemental oxygen to maintain SpO2 ≥90% at 36 weeks’ post-menstrual age.
 The number of non-responders requiring rescue surfactant was recorded.

 Statistical Analysis